Shop All Tri-Groove Security Nuts

 Select the item you want to purchase to see all available options.

 Tri Groove Security Nuts

 Tri Groove security nuts feature a tapered diameter, making the nuts resistant to gripping devices.
-Security nuts are installed using a special Tri Groove socket, which grips the indentations along the outside of the fastener to turn the nut along a thread.
+They are installed using a special Tri Groove socket, which grips the indentations along the outside of the fastener to turn the nut along a thread.

-Tri Groove Nuts are commonly used with driver-less fasteners, such as carriage bolts for a secure assembly.
+Tri Groove Nuts are commonly used with driver-less fasteners, such as carriage bolts or concrete anchors for a secure assembly.
 If the nut is not easily accessible, the fastener assembly will be harder to be tampered with.
 Security Nuts are commonly used in public outdoor applications including campsites, parks, playgrounds, benches, cars and roof top tents.
 Stainless Steel Security Nuts are perfect for this type of application since they are rust and corrosion resistant.

 Tri Groove Security Nuts are available in Zamak 5 Zinc Alloy and corrosion resistant 316 Stainless Steel.
 UNC Coarse thread sizes available in diameters up to 5/8 inch.

 Trade Names: Trident Security Nuts, Security Nuts, T Groove Nuts, Coned Trident Drive Nuts.

 How to Install & Remove TriGroove Tamper Proof Nuts

 Bob: This one I have, this is called a tri groove nut.
 It has three grooves on it: one, two, three.
 There's three grooves on here.
 This is a security nut.
 This is to prevent anybody from trying to put a wrench on it.
 It's very hard to put a wrench on this nut.